Drugs Used in Mechanical Ventilation Graphic

 Nitric oxide

-68. What is a depolarizing agent that is metabolized by plasma cholinesterase?
+68. What depolarizing agent is metabolized by plasma cholinesterase?

 Succinylcholine